Connortsui20/grafite/README.md

 The authors of this paper also created a C++ implementation for Grafite, which can be found on one of the author's GitHub: [`grafite`](https://github.com/marcocosta97/grafite).

-The Grafite data structure relies on the Elias-Fano encoding of non-decreasing integer sequences.
-This library uses the [`vers_vecs`] library for their implementation of the encoding.
+The Grafite data structure relies on the Elias-Fano encoding of non-decreasing integer sequences, and this library uses the [`vers_vecs`] implementation of the encoding.

-# Usage
+# Examples

 ```rust
 let values = [1, 2, 3, 7, 8, 9, 15, 20];